 Please note, if your property is ‘residential’ (where an element of Council Tax is paid) then you are allowed two standard black sacks per week for non-commercial (residential) waste.
 Holiday lets that are subject to Council Tax (rather than Non-Domestic Rates) are classed as ‘residential’ properties and therefore you are allowed 1 domestic bin of waste per week for that property.
 This means that there will only be a charge for waste collection where additional bins of waste on top of this allowance are produced as a result of letting the property as holiday accommodation.

 Please see the attached request form for commercial waste sacks (in the menu to the right near the top of this webpage).
 This form should be completed by Commercial Waste Customers only (owners/occupiers of properties which are Non-Domestic Rated).

-Commercial Waste Disposal at the Porthmellon Waste Site
+Commercial Waste Disposal & Recycling at the Porthmellon Site

 Commercial businesses wishing to dispose of waste at the Porthmellon Waste Site must have all the necessary PPE and adhere to the sites strict safety regulations.
 Commercial businesses can deliver waste to the site on:

-You will be required to weigh all waste by type of material on entry to the Waste Site, and will be charged accordingly per tonne.
+You will be required to weigh all waste and recycling by type of material on entry to the waste site, and will be charged accordingly per tonne.

 All commercial vehicles will need a permit in order to enter the waste site.
-Permits can be applied for at the One Stop Shop at the Town Hall.
+Permits can be applied for at the Council's customer service hub's at the Library or the Wellbeing Centre.
 The application process is simple and should only take a few minutes.
 However, before you can apply for a permit from the Council you will be required to be a licensed waste haulier with the Environment Agency.
 Permits supplied by the Council are detailed below.